-The DSM-5* distinguishes between Gender Dysphoria in Childhood for those who experience Gender Dysphoria before puberty.
+The DSM-5-TR* distinguishes between Gender Dysphoria in Childhood for those who experience Gender Dysphoria before puberty.
 The diagnosis of Gender Dysphoria in Adolescents and Adults can occur at any age.
 For those who experience gender dysphoria later in life, they often report having secretly hidden their gender dysphoric feelings from others when they were younger.

 Many transgender people who take feminizing or masculinizing hormones, estrogen or testosterone respectively, report improvement of emotions as their gender dysphoria lessens or resolves.
 In general, a person transitioning from male to female (MTF, transwoman) takes feminizing hormones that may reduce libido.
 A person transitioning from female to male (FTM, transman) takes masculinizing hormones that may increase libido.
 Less commonly, masculinizing hormones may provoke anxious, hypomanic, manic, or psychotic symptoms in patients who have an underlying psychiatric disorder that include such symptoms.
 This adverse event appears to be associated with higher doses or greater than average blood levels of testosterone.